TNeutron/Automated-Bkash-Nagad-Payment-Crosschecker-from-Google-Forms-Responses/README.md

-# Automated bKash/Nagad Payment Cross-checker (Google Forms)
+# Automated bKash/Nagad Payment Cross-checker (From Google Forms Responses)

 Use Case: When the Transections ID (TxID) are collected via Google Forms.
 This script can be used to automatically cross-check the TxIDs with the TxIDs received as SMS in bKash/Nagad accounts.